taylorjg/led-matrix/README.md

 # Description

-I travel on the Metrolink several days a week and have often thought about implementing an LED matrix display in React to look a bit like the matrix displays on the trams.
+I travel on the Metrolink several times per week and have often thought about implementing a scrolling LED matrix display, using React and SVG, to look a bit like the matrix displays on the trams.
 I finally got round to it.

 ![Tram Matrix Display](images/tram-matrix-display.jpg)